dimpu47/thermos/README.md

 - cd thermos
 - python manage.py runserver

-and visit http://localhost:5000/ in your browser.
-You may find more details about topics covered in this project.
+Visit [localhost:5000](http://localhost:5000/) in your browser.
+And find more details about topics covered in this project.

 Note: This is a personal learning exercise to learn about Flasf Framework for Python.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~